Shared Use Mooring Systems (SUMS)

 Licensees who choose to opt-out of the SUMS will pay the full annual mooring fee and will not gain access to the SUMS unless they obtain authorisation.

 Itís anticipated recreational boat owners will be able to obtain vessel authorisation to participate in the SUMS from April 2022.
+You can purchase an authorised sticker through DoT Direct.

 This will allow time for mooring licensees to opt-in at the time of their next renewal and create an appropriate network of moorings available for use by authorised vessels.